MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 Step 6: Add the Finishing Touches

-The one thing I really miss with these articles is feedback from people who have followed along with the drawing tutorial.
-Let me ask you a personal favor - if you are successful or if you are not - I would very much like to hear from you.
+Now, let me ask you a personal favor—if you are successful or if you are not —I would very much like to hear from you.
 Take a minute and leave me a comment below, won't you?

 Take the "Drawing a Cabbage" Poll